TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkHandling/Tutorials/CustomLinkBrowser.rst

 If the link cannot be built it should throw a :php:`\TYPO3\CMS\Frontend\Typolink\UnableToLinkException`.

-..  attention:: This configuration from the :ref:`page TSconfig
+..  attention:: The configuration from the :ref:`page TSconfig
     configuration <tutorial_backend_link_handler-tsconfig>` (step 1)
     is **not available in the frontend**.
 Therefore the information which repository to use must be stored in another way.
 In this example we